alikureishy/ROBO-followme-project/README.md

 ## Components

-An ipython notebook contains a majority of the relevant code for the network, with various support utilities implemented in python files.
+There is an ipython notebook that contains a majority of the relevant code for the network, with various support utilities implemented in python files.
+Aside from this there are a data folder, a weights folder and an inferences folder.

 The folder hierarchy is as follows:
 ```